Ishaan44/Ishaan44.github.io/_pages/about.md

 ### Writings
 - **Percolation Thresholds under Coverings**: A study of percolation thresholds under coverings.
 Study of the tecnique of enhancements and other interpolation schemes in percolation.
 This technique can then be used to show that trees are the unique minimizers of the critical point among quasi-transitive regular graphs.
 Presentation at TIFR: [[slides]](https://ishaan44.github.io/assets/pdf/VSRP_Presentation.pdf).
 Article: [[pdf]](https://arxiv.org/abs/2412.00635).

 - **Percolation on Hyperbolic Graphs** A study of the proof of the uniqueness conjecture for hyperbolic graphs.
-My survey of the uniqueness conjecture in the hyperbolic setting following ([paper](https://arxiv.org/abs/1804.10191)) can be found [here](https://ishaan44.github.io/assets/pdf/ICTS_report.pdf).
-The slides from my talk at ICTS can be found [here](https://ishaan44.github.io/assets/pdf/SN_Bhatt_Presentation.pdf).
+My survey of the uniqueness conjecture in the hyperbolic setting following ([paper](https://arxiv.org/abs/1804.10191)) can be found here [[report]](https://ishaan44.github.io/assets/pdf/ICTS_report.pdf).
+The slides from my talk at ICTS can be found here [slides](https://ishaan44.github.io/assets/pdf/SN_Bhatt_Presentation.pdf).

-- **Aizenman-Kesten-Newman proof of uniqueness of infinite cluster**: AKN proof of uniqueness for amenable graphs. [[pdf]](https://ishaan44.github.io/assets/pdf/AKN_Uniqueness.pdf).
+- **Aizenman-Kesten-Newman proof of uniqueness of infinite cluster**: AKN proof of uniqueness for amenable graphs [[pdf]](https://ishaan44.github.io/assets/pdf/AKN_Uniqueness.pdf).

 - **Supercritical Percolation on Nonamenable Graphs** Seminar on Probability Theory.
 Indian Statistical Institute, Bangalore.
 Fall 2023.
 My handwritten notes can be found [here](https://ishaan44.github.io/assets/pdf/SupercriticalNA.pdf).